dnanexus/dxCompiler/doc/ExpertOptions.md

 Some dependencies of the original workflow will not be automatically included in the global workflow, i.e. the user may need additional permissions to access them.
 These include
 - Native apps included in the workflow via `dxni` (user needs permission to use the apps, which can be granted by running `dx add users <app> <user or org>` if you are a developer of the app)
-- Files referenced by file paths in workflow inputs or body (user needs access to the files)
+- Platform files referenced in workflow parameters (e.g. default or suggested inputs) or in the workflow body (user needs access to the files)
 - Credentials file for a private Docker registry (user needs access to the file)
 - Docker images in external registries, or dynamically specified at runtime (these will be pulled at runtime)
 - Hard-coded `dx_instance_type` (runtime project needs to support the instance type; using numeric resource requirements, as mentioned under Recommendations, is preferred)